 His explanation was simple.
 The boys had not behaved appropriately with a classmate who happened to be a ‘girl’.
 This was unacceptable to my little boy who could not witness this silently as respect for girls is one virtue we hold very high in our family’s value system.
 I have done my best to hone this, along with other values that really matter to us, right since we started to talk to each other about this some four years back.
 So in that moment, when his values were being questioned, he had responded in the only way he knew how.

 “Mom, how could they be so rude to her or any girl?
-I just lost my steam”, he pleaded, looking at me with sad eyes, desperately seeking validation and beseeching me to listen to him.
+I just lost it”, pleaded my sweet little six-year-old, looking at me with sad eyes, desperately seeking validation and beseeching me to listen to him.

 I settled him down and we continued with our day.